mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 organizations.
 Some of these are legal and act as support networks, gathering information and funds, and providing a cover for the active cells to use when moving around.
-Others are overtly anti–Imperial but take the guise of honorable ‘freedom fighters’ and ‘resistance movements’ rather than terrorists.
+Others are overtly anti–Imperial but take the guise of honorable 'freedom fighters' and 'resistance movements' rather than terrorists.
 This is a useful cover as there are many dissident groups and active rebellions that would never deal with terrorists but are willing to accept help from similarly inclined fellow revolutionaries.
 These fronts allow other groups to